rkdarst/scicomp/tut/profiling/profiling.rst

 - Who calls the functions that take most time?
 Often, the actual critical function is several steps up.

-- (in Python) C-implemented functions or methods do not appear.
+- (in Python) some C-implemented functions or methods do not appear.

 - You generally want to find things that are surprising: that are using lots of time but *shouldn't* be major operations.
 You want the actual computation part to take most of the time.

-- Each time you improve some things, re-generate the profile to see new hotspots.
+- Each time you improve some things, re-generate the profile to see changes.

 .. epigraph::